synchronal/moar/README.md

 ## Sponsorship 💕

-This library is part of the [Synchronal suite of libraries](https://github.com/synchronal) which includes more than 15 Elixir libraries as well as a few Rust libraries.
+This library is part of the [Synchronal suite of libraries and tools](https://github.com/synchronal) which includes more than 15 open source Elixir libraries as well as some Rust libraries and tools.

 You can support our open source work by [sponsoring us](https://github.com/sponsors/reflective-dev).
 If you have specific features in mind, bugs you'd like fixed, or new libraries you'd like to see, file an issue or contact us at